 But that night, something went terribly amiss.
 An ancient creature known to the Sioux as the "Horse Eater" lived in the swamp beside the cultist's camp.
-The cultists watched in reverent fascination as it's slimy touch burned the flesh of the captured rail crew's horse.
-It devoured the liquefied animal in minutes, then killed one of the crewmen who tried to rush by it and escape.
-One of the repair crew got away--Brothers Strong and Wyse jumped into the stolen wagon and fled into the night.
+The cultists watched in reverent fascination as its slimy touch burned the flesh of the captured rail crew's horse.
+It devoured the liquefied animal in minutes, killed one of the crewman who tried to rush by it and escaped.
+Brothers Strong and Wyse threw the second captive into the stolen wagon and fled into the night.

 The next day, Strong and Wyse returned to the swamp.
 Strangely, the horse had been devoured but the body of the dead rail worker was left untouched.
 Brother Strong instantly realized how he could turn misfortune into opportunity.
 They had spotted a Sioux village nearby with a large herd of horses.
-If he could get the swamp creature to attack the Sioux's horses, then set it up so that the Sioux found the body of the repair man and the fake survey maps, the Indians would believe that not only had Iron Dragon secretly surveyed the Black Hills for a new rail line, their careless treachery had also awakened a monster.
+If he could get the swamp creature to attack the Sioux's horses, then set it up so that the Sioux found the body of the repair man and the fake survey maps, the Indians would believe that not only had Union Pacific secretly surveyed the Black Hills for a new rail line, their careless treachery had also awakened a monster.